joheras/CLoDSA/docs/detection_example.md

 # Augmenting a dataset for object detection

-In this section, we will use a small set of images annotated with the position of stomas show how the library can be used for image augmentation for object detection.
+In this section, we will use a small set of images annotated with the position of stomas to show how the library can be used for image augmentation for object detection.
 The dataset and the configuration file that we will employ for this example is available at the [datasets folder](datasets/detection).

 ## PascalVOC-PascalVOC-Linear